sg893052/sonic-buildimage/L2/STP/SONiC PVST FDS.md

 Warm boot is not supported in this release.
 User is expected to do cold reboot when PVST is running so that topology will reconverge and traffic will be redirected via alternate paths.

-If PVST is enabled and user tries to perform warm reboot a warning will be displayed indicating PVST doesnt support warm reboot.
+If PVST is enabled and user tries to perform warm reboot an error will be displayed indicating PVST doesnt support warm reboot.

 # 2 Functionality